brsmsn/gware/README.md

 # gware [![Build Status](https://travis-ci.org/brsmsn/gware.svg?branch=master)](https://travis-ci.org/brsmsn/gware)

-gware (previously gopherware) is a diceware passphrase generator implemented in pure go.
+gware (previously gopherware) is a diceware passphrase generator implemented in pure go. gware can except any wordlist that follows the same format as the standard diceware list (take a look at `_worldlists`).

 ## Is this Safe?